BRITANNIA

 (([email protected];))

-CHENNAI/BENGALURU, Aug 2 (Reuters) - Indian biscuit maker Britannia Industries BRIT.NS reported quarterly earnings below market expectations on Friday as competition from smaller rivals that offer cheaper alternatives mounted.
+CHENNAI/BENGALURU, Aug 2 (Reuters) - India's Britannia Industries BRIT.NS reported quarterly earnings below market expectations on Friday, as branded consumer goods makers face tough competition from smaller rivals that offer cheaper alternatives.

 Britannia, which sells Jim Jam and NutriChoice biscuits, reported a consolidated net profit of 5.06 billion rupees ($60.44 million) for the first quarter ended June 30, compared with 4.58 billion rupees a year earlier.